BIJI-T-J/Biji_t_j_ELEVATE_LABS_task3_SQL_for_data_analysis/README.md

 In this project we analyse the video game sales in Japan, Europe and North Amaerica as well as world wide sales.
 This project is done using MySQL.
 * step1: created a database named 'video games'
 * step2: Imported data from .csv file
-* step3: Comleted basic data cleaning and pre-processing
+* step3: Completed basic data cleaning and pre-processing
 * step4: Data analysing